 Thank you for visiting!
 We are family-operated bed and breakfast set in the historic lumber mill office building of the Edward Hines Lumber Company.
-We provide lodging and events to visitors and our community; we currently offer four unique guest rooms and event and meeting spaces.
+We currently offer four unique guest rooms and event and meeting spaces.
 We're ideal for family and work groups (you can rent the whole home), recreational adventurers, business and work travelers, and those looking for a comfortable one-night respite.
 Throughout the inn, you'll find museum quality relics from days gone by.
 You'll take a step back in time when you stay with us, and we hope you'll enjoy our slice of eastern Oregon as much as we do!

 In addition to the inn, we can accommodate various events - conferences, birthdays, weddings, receptions, paint nights, classes, dances, markets, and workshops.
 Please feel free to contact us to see if our services can meet your needs.
 We also operate as a Harvest Hosts site.
-For fun new updates on our adventure, please find us on Instagram and Facebook!
+For updates on our adventure, please find us on Instagram and Facebook!

 We look forward to meeting you!